 - If you want more godparents, you can have as many as you want – but we only have room to record one male and one female.
 (We don’t make the record books, we just follow Church law) Christian witnesses are recorded in the same place as godparents, with the notation “Christian Witness”.

-5. Determine which Baptism time is convenient for you
+3. Determine which Baptism date is convenient for you

 Can I schedule a private baptism for just our baby and our family?